CallumHoughton18/Mushroom-Classification/README.md

 # Octave Prototype

 The initial prototype for the Mushroom Classification model is found within the `prototyping` folder.
-The model is trained using the `train.m` or `train_withanalysis.m` scripts, with the latter outputting the validation and learning curve of the middle to the `imgs` sub directory.
+The model is trained using the `train.m` or `train_withanalysis.m` scripts, with the latter outputting the validation and learning curve of the model to the `imgs` sub directory.

 # Python Implementation

 The machine learning model is also implemented using python, which is all contained within the `src` folder.
 The `mushroom_classifier`  module is the actual implementation of the mushroom classifier model, while the `api` module uses the Flask Web Framework to expose the model via a RESTful Web API.

-For using either it is advised that a virtual environment to be setup in the root directory of the project, and then some environmental variables to be set.
+For using either it is advised that a virtual environment to be setup in the root directory of the project, and then some environmental variables need to be set.

 ## Demo

 A demo of the API is available at https://mushroomai.site/api.

-Examples of classifications can be seen using the below URLs
+Examples of classifications can be seen using the below URLs.

 | Mushroom Example             | URL                                                          |
 | ---------------------------- | ------------------------------------------------------------ |